 and help us bring this initiative further into the future!

-Last Year’s Autism Advocacy Project
+Our First Autism Advocacy Project

 Learn more about how our Autism Advocacy Project came to life.

 We loved sharing these beautiful compositions with all of you.
 The concert was held at Sycamore High School Auditorium and was preceded by an art-making workshop by Visionaries+Voices.